FastAPI 102: Async vs Sync, What Actually Happens

 March 29, 202610 min readPART 02 / 18

-In Part 1 we traced the full path a request takes through FastAPI — ASGI server, middleware, dependency injection, handler.
-One of the key questions left open: should your handler be async def or def?
+In Part 1 we traced the full path a request takes through FastAPI: ASGI server, middleware, dependency injection, handler.
+One question I kicked down the road: should your handler be async def or def?
 Most developers pick one and stick with it.
-The actual answer depends on what your handler does — and getting it wrong either kills your throughput silently or adds unnecessary overhead.
-This is Part 2: what actually happens at the runtime level for each choice.
+The honest answer depends on what your handler does.
+Pick wrong and you either kill throughput silently or pay for thread pool overhead you didn't need.
+Part 2 is about what actually happens at the runtime level for each choice.

 The event loop: one thread, cooperative multitasking

-Uvicorn (FastAPI's ASGI server) runs on a single-threaded event loop — Python's asyncio event loop.
-"Single-threaded" doesn't mean it can only handle one request at a time — it means it handles all requests on one thread, switching between them cooperatively.
+Uvicorn (FastAPI's ASGI server) runs on a single-threaded event loop, Python's asyncio event loop.
+Single-threaded does not mean one request at a time.
+It means all requests share the same thread and switch between each other cooperatively.

 The key word is cooperatively.
 The event loop runs one coroutine at a time.
 A coroutine "yields" control back to the event loop when it hits an await expression.
 While it's waiting (for a network response, a DB query, a file read), the event loop runs other coroutines.
 When the awaited operation completes, the coroutine is resumed.